Sorry we can’t compare energy deals at the moment, but you can sign up to our switch alerts to know when new deals become available.

 Electricity use by appliance type

-Home electric appliances can vary wildly in their energy consumption – not only will the amount of power used by a kettle differ from that of an electric oven, but it will also vary between models.
-And some manufacturers make their goods far more energy efficient than others.
+Home electric appliances can vary wildly in their energy consumption.
+Unsurprisingly, the amount of power used by a kettle differs from that of an electric oven.
+But it can also vary between different models of the same appliance.

 So which appliances cost the most to run?
 According to the Energy Saving Trust, the top five energy-guzzling home appliances are: